computerwerken/my-4d-video-project/blender/README.md

 ## Use

-1. Keep your VVE-rendered VR180 video as a
+1. Keep your VVE-rendered VR180 video as a PNG sequence
 2. 3D View > Sidebar (N) > jg4d > **Import LDI3**.
 Pick any frame of the
    sequence.
 3. Scene frame N shows sequence file N (cycling past the end).